RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-21-GitHub-Pages.md

 I played around with [Jekyll-Now](https://github.com/barryclark/jekyll-now), Julian Thilo's [Run Jekyll on Windows Guide](http://jekyll-windows.juthilo.com/), stumbled around for a bit, and landed on Michael Rose' [Minimal Mistakes theme](http://mmistakes.github.io/minimal-mistakes/theme-setup/).

-There was a bit of a learning curve, and I still don't know what I'm doing, but this will simplify posting going forward.
+There was certainly a bit of a learning curve, and I still don't know what I'm doing, but this will simplify posting going forward.
 It will also let me use existing tools like GitHub and $TextEditorOfTheDay.

 Cheers!

 ### Testing:

+#### Pygments syntax highlighting test

 {% highlight powershell %}
 # What will PowerShell syntax highlighting look like?